Radio Station "Mir" Međugorje

 Radio Station "Mir" Međugorje (Radiopostaja "Mir" Međugorje) is a Catholic radio station from Međugorje, Bosnia and Herzegovina.
 It is broadcast from several FM transmitters in its home country and Croatia.

 History

 Radio station started with broadcasting on 25 November 1997.
 It has been created first and foremost in order to transmit the Prayer Programme from the Parish Church of Međugorje.

-On 4 October 1999 it started broadcast program on the Internet.
+On 4 October 1999 it started broadcasting on the Internet.

 Frequencies

 The program is currently broadcast at 14 frequencies: